Networking Models

 - Lightweight, fast, and efficient for small data transmissions

-- Supports broadcasting and multicasting, ideal for live broadcasts and conferencing
+- Ideal for live broadcasts and conferencing

-DNP3 is a communication protocol primarily used in utility and industrial automation systems to enable reliable and efficient data exchange between control equipment.
+Distributed Network Protocol (DNP3) is a multilayer communication protocol primarily used in utility and industrial automation systems to enable reliable and efficient data exchange between control equipment.

-- Ensure interoperability between different vendors' equipment in complex networks
+- Ensure interoperability between different vendors' equipment

 How It Works:

-- Remote Terminal Unit (RTU): The RTU gathers data from sensors or field devices and sends it to the SCADA master station.
+- The RTU gathers data from sensors or field devices

-- Communication Links: These are the channels (wired or wireless) that facilitate the exchange of data between RTUs and the SCADA master station.
+- Channels (wired or wireless) that facilitate the exchange of data

 Diagram: